Porterville honors fallen firefighters with a dedicated monument

 PORTERVILLE, Calif.
-(KGPE) – It’s been two years since the city of Porterville lost two firefighters while battling a fire at Porterville Library.
+(KSEE) – It’s been two years since the city of Porterville lost two firefighters while battling a fire at Porterville Library.

 Friday to honor the sacrifices of Captain Ray Figueroa, and Firefighter Patrick Jones, the city unveiled a new flag pole and a monument outside the Fire Department Headquarters.